MCT-master/mct-master.github.io/_posts/2019-10-10-Portal-Flowchart.md

 # Flowcharts

 A rigid signal flowchart is an absolute must in any complex system.
-These charts help us to systemize, organize and streamline our interactions with the system.
-Ideally, in our case, a detailed flowchart will help us to spend less time setting up the portal before class and enable more students to orient, use and explore the MCT portal.
+These charts help systemize, organize and streamline our interactions with the system.
+Ideally, a detailed flowchart will helps us save time setting up before class and enable more students to orient, use and explore the portal features.
 Because of our endless adjustments, 5-minute fixes, and general non-sense that drove Iggy to push a preparedness test upon us, we decided it was about time for an up-to-date flow chart to help us on the way to portal stardom.
 Or at least a setup that we can turn on and start class with.

 # The MCT portal chart